 Issuance of Common Stock - In May and June of 2007, the Company issued 6,505,994 shares of common stock for \$6,506 in cash to founders of the Company.
 In August of 2007, the Company issued 3,975,000 shares of common stock for \$993,750 in cash to investors in the Company pursuant to a private placement memorandum.
-In August of 2007 the Company issued an additional 1,333,334 shares of common stock for \$1,000,000 in cash to investors in the Company pursuant to a second round of financing.
+In August of 2007 the Company issued an additional 1,333,334 shares of common stock for \$1,000,000 in cash to one investor in the Company pursuant to a second round of financing.
 The Company issued 530,833 shares of common stock to the Placement Agent as commission for the shares of common stock sold to investors.
-In November of 2007, the Company issued 3,138,889 shares in common stock to MD Anderson as partial consideration for its two technology licenses from MD Anderson.
+In November of 2007, the Company issued 3,138,889 shares in common stock to M. D. Anderson as partial consideration for its two technology licenses from M. D.Anderson.
 In February of 2008, the Company issued 1,579,400 shares of common stock for \$1,579,400 in cash to investors in the Company pursuant to a private placement memorandum.
 The Company issued 78,970 in common stock to the Placement Agent as commission for the shares of common stock sold to investors.
 In February, the Company completed a reverse merger with Ogden Golf Co.
 Corporation and issued 38,023,578 shares of common stock of the public company Bio-Path Holdings (formerly Ogden Golf Co.
 Corporation) in exchange for pre-merger common stock of Bio-Path, Inc. In addition, shareholders of Ogden Golf Co.
 Corporation retained 3,600,000 shares of common stock of Bio-Path Holdings.
 In February of 2008 Bio-Path issued 80,000 shares of common stock to strategic consultants pursuant to executed agreements and the fair value was expensed upfront as common stock for services.
 In April of 2008, the Company issued 200,000 shares of common stock to a firm in connection with introducing Bio-Path, Inc. to its merger partner Ogden Golf Co.
 Corporation.
 The fair value of this stock issuance was expensed upfront as common stock for services.
 In April of 2008, the Company recorded an additional 24 shares for rounding in accordance with FINRA rules.
 In December of 2008, the Company issued 100,000 shares of common stock to an investor relations firm for services.
 The fair value of this stock issuance was expensed upfront as common stock for services valued at \$40,000.
 There were no issuances of shares during the first quarter of 2009.
-As of March 31, 2009 there were 41,923,602 shares of common stock issued and outstanding.
-There are no preferred shares outstanding as of March 31, 2009.
+In June of 2009, the Company issued 660,000 shares of common stock and warrants to purchase an additional 660,000 shares of common stock for \$165,000 in cash to investors in the Company pursuant to a private placement memorandum.
+The warrants must be exercised within two years from the date of issuance.